Updated: Nov 11, 2022

-A. The damage to the vehicle is usually inspected by a trained adjuster or assessor.
-Based on the initial inspection, the adjuster or appraiser then writes an assessment.
+A. A trained adjuster or assessor usually inspects the damage to the vehicle.
+The adjuster or appraiser then writes an assessment based on the initial inspection.
 If more damage is identified during the repair process, the insurer will be contacted by the shop to receive approval for the additional repair cost.
-Keep in mind that the insurer can send an adjuster to re-examine further damage.
+Remember that the insurer can send an adjuster to re-examine further damage.
 The organization can instead ask you to request competitive repair estimates if the damage is relatively minor.
-Know, you are responsible for signing and authorizing the shop to repair your car until the final estimate and repair facility is fulfilled.
+Know you are responsible for signing and authorizing the shop to repair your car until the final estimate and repair facility is fulfilled.

 Q. What would the insurer pay for a physical injury claim under a standard auto policy?

 A. The insurance company would usually pay the least of the following: